vinnyhiga137/3D-Game-Renderer/README.md

 This project has the idea to try to build a simple OpenGL Game with following features:

 * Support common images formats (like JPEG and PNG with Alpha).
-* Render 2D Graphics with shaders.
+* Render 2D / 3D Graphics with shaders.
-* Support 2D Animations.
-* 2D / 3D Map generation.
-* A.I. - Pathfinding and Decision Trees.
-* Multi-platform support (for now only Windows 10 and Mac OS Catalina).

 # How to build